Whether you love or loathe the hot weather, it's safe to say the sunshine is here to stay in the UK.

 "Exercising in the hot weather puts an extra strain on the body, so it’s important to know your limits, and pay close attention to your body and what it needs," he says.

-“If at any time you feel lightheaded, it’s best to stop training or significantly reduce the intensity until you’re feeling better.
-It’s also really important to remember that the heat will affect your workout, so don’t push yourself too hard, and take regular breaks so that your body can cool down and you can take on water.”
+"If at any time you feel lightheaded, it’s best to stop training or significantly reduce the intensity until you’re feeling better.
+Remember that the heat will affect your workout, so don’t push yourself too hard, and take regular breaks so that your body can cool down and you can drink water."